-Norway isn’t as expensive as we believed: I’ve always believed Norway is super expensive but since living here for the past year it isn’t as bad as I believe.
-Not don’t get me wrong if you visit here it will be expensive for you but as someone who earns their money here it isn’t so bad.
-Of course there are some items that are expensive anyways.
+Norway isn’t as expensive as we believed: I’ve always thought Norway is super expensive but since living here for the past year it isn’t as bad as I assumed.
+Not don’t get me wrong if you visit here it will be expensive for you but as someone who earns their money here, it isn’t so bad.
+Of course, there are some items that are expensive anyways.
 For example beer!
-In the bar you can expect to pay roughly $10 per beer!
+In the bar, you can expect to pay roughly $10 per beer!

-Bank Accounts Aren’t Private: In the US we never absolutely never give out our banking information even if we know the person.
-Here in Norway it’s completely different!
-If you owe money to a friend no worries they just send you their bank number you transfer the money boom your done!
+Bank Accounts Aren’t Private: In the US we never give out our banking information even if we know the person.
+Here in Norway, it’s entirely different!
+If you owe money to a friend no worries, they just send you their bank number you transfer the money boom you’re done!

 Most Important Reason Why I Love Norway

 Community: This is probably my favorite and the most important thing I’ve learned!
-While a lot of this is country-wide I have decided that this one is more so in the North.
+While a lot of this is country-wide, I have decided that this one is more so in the North.
 Here in our little town community is everything especially in neighborhoods.
-The neighbors in my in-laws neighborhood are amazing.
-As we learned last summer they truly care for all the kids!
-They are our future and so they help in any way they can!
+The neighbors in my in-law’s area are fantastic.
+As we learned last summer, they genuinely care for all the kids!
+They are our future, and so they help in any way they can!
 I don’t know how many treats and toys Alexander got from the neighborhood.
-He got to know them so well that when he was out gallivanting around he would just stop in play with some of their toys have a banana or whatever else they had and then pop over to the next house!
+He got to know them so well that when he was out gallivanting around, he would just stop in play with some of their toys have a banana or whatever else they had and then pop over to the next house!
 They loved it!

 The Last Reason

-Family: In addition to the overall community feeling like a large family our family here in Norway is close as well!
+Family: In addition to the overall community feeling like a giant family our family here in Norway is close as well!
 Mr. Viking’s Aunts and Uncles spoil both of our kids!
 It’s like they are the family’s kids!
 Not to mention I am super thankful for my in-laws!
-Family is incredibly important here in Norway and the government makes it easy that it is important and the focus!
-The work/home balance is amazing and most people are home from their jobs at 4pm during the week so they can spend time with their loved ones.
-It is mind-blowing and I love it!
+The family is incredibly important here in Norway, and the government makes it simple that it is essential and the focus!
+The work/home balance is fantastic, and most people are home from their jobs at 4 pm during the week so they can spend time with their loved ones.
+It is mind-blowing, and I love it!

-These are only a very small portion of things I have learned while living here for the past year!
+These are only a tiny portion of things I have learned while living here for the past year!
 For us moving to Norway last year has been the best decision we could have made.
-It hasn’t been drama free or easy but it was right for us!
+It hasn’t been drama free or easy, but it was right for us!